0xCooki/Hashes-Staged-Redemption/README.md

 # Hashes Staged Redemption Contract

 The Redemption contract manages a three-stage redemption system that allows eligible Hashes NFT holders to redeem their tokens for ETH.
 During the first phase, the contract owner (or anyone) can send ETH to the contract.
 In the second and third phases, users with eligible Hashes NFTs can claim their share of the redemption amount.
-This redemption value in the second phase is determined by the ETH deposited divided by the number of eligible hashes NFTs.
+When users redeem their eligible Hashes NFTs, they are transferred from the user to the redemption contract.
+The redemption value in the second phase is determined by the ETH deposited divided by the number of eligible hashes NFTs.
 Whereas the redemption value in the final phase is set by the remaining ETH that was not redeemed in the second phase, divided by the number of redeemers.

 Built with [Foundry](https://book.getfoundry.sh/) and Openzeppelin v4.9.0